subuhana2303/DEVGAMES/README.md

 ---

-## 🤝 Contribution Guide
+## 🤝 Contribution Guidelines
+We welcome contributions!
+To contribute:

-1. Fork the repo 🍴
+-🍴 Fork the repo

-2. Create a new branch: `git checkout -b feature-name`
+-🌿 Create a new branch

-3. Commit your changes: `git commit -m "Add feature"`
-4. Push to your fork: `git push origin feature-name`
+-✅ Make your changes

-5. Create a pull request ✅
+-🔁 Submit a pull request

 ---

-## 📄 License
+## 📜 License

 This project is under the [MIT License](LICENSE).